 Poison Oak Growing On A Tree

 Once the oil from the leaves has soaked into your skin, there is not much you can do to stop the rash.
-A serious rash should always be seen by a doctor.
+If you have a serious rash, I think you should be seen by a doctor.

-Hot showers will relieve the itching sensation.
-Don't sit in a hot tub or you will spread it to whom ever else is in the water.
+I have found that hot showers will relieve the itching sensation.
+But don't sit in a hot tub or you will spread it to whom ever else is in the water.

 Wash the contaminated area with Neutrogena Oil Free Acne Face Wash.
 This has 2% salicylic acid in it to keep the skin from drying out.
 The product also closes your pores so that the poison doesn't penetrate the skin any more.